What Is Mass Timber Construction? — hero

 • Improve predictability during installation

+But those benefits don’t come automatically.
 They come from early planning and proper integration.

 Where Projects Go Wrong

-This is where most misunderstand the system.
+This is where many teams misunderstand the system.

 Mass timber doesn’t fail because of material limitations.
+It struggles when:

 • Connection details are left too late